Rio Hondo College logo

 (*Students will receive credit for only one of the following courses: MATH 170, MATH 190, or MATH 190H)

-This is a one-semester course in the fundamentals of algebra-based calculus and its applications to the fields of business, economics, social sciences, biology, and technology.
+This one-semester course focuses on the fundamentals of algebra-based calculus and its applications to the fields of business, economics, social sciences, biology, and technology.
 Course topics include graphing of functions; applications of derivatives and integrals of functions including polynomials; rational, exponential, and logarithmic functions; multivariable derivatives; and differential equations.

 MATH 190 - Calculus I (4.0 units)